awhooshingwind/awhooshingwind.github.io/resume.md

 ###### Chef Instructor - *Escoffier Culinary Arts, May 2020 - May 2021*

 - Led interactive live sessions over Zoom to impart culinary and cultural knowledge
-- Taught multiple sections of world cuisine (100+ students each), focusing on importance of understanding one another through our food
+- Taught multiple sections of world cuisine (100+ students each), focused on understanding others through food
 - Held tutoring sessions for restaurant/business math & writing
 - Wrote Python scripts to streamline our weekly reporting process (scraped data from Salesforce, Moodle, Sisense into student progress tracking workbook)
 - Created a simple grade tracking spreadsheet for student use (their custom Moodle LMS lacked this functionality, built this tool for the many older and ESL students who struggled with web interface)